neo4j/neo4j-graphrag-python/docs/source/user_guide_kg_builder.rst

 .. warning::

-    By default, all nodes with `__Entity__` labels will be resolved.
-If you want to preserve some of them, a `filter_query` can be added to the query.
-For instance, if a `:Resolved` label has been added to already resolved entities in the graph, these entities can be ignored like this:
+    By default, all nodes with the __Entity__ label will be resolved.
+    To exclude specific nodes, a filter_query can be added to the query.
+    For example, if a `:Resolved` label has been applied to already resolved entities in the graph, these entities can be excluded with the following approach:

     .. code:: python
         from neo4j_graphrag.experimental.components.resolver import (